Apron Conveyor Manufacturer in India

 Steel Plant — Iron Ore Reclaim Conveyor

-Primary crusher discharge with 600 mm lump iron ore at 2.6 t/m³ bulk density required an apron conveyor capable of absorbing direct crusher discharge impact without structural damage to the conveyor.
+Primary crusher discharge with 600 mm lump iron ore at 2.6 t/m³ bulk density required an apron conveyor capable of absorbing direct crusher discharge impact without structural damage.

 - Operating continuously for 30 months without structural failure